yetzq7/Finder7/README.md

 # Finder7

-**An offset finder for OGFN that aims to be fully accurate up to 18.40**
+**A Simple attempt at an Offset Finder for OGFN using Memcury**

+I will be updating this frequently!

 **Credits**